Edelectix-12/Home-Lab/README.md

 - Grafana
 - Prometheus
+- Node Exporter
-- System monitoring
+- cAdvisor
-- Service monitoring
+- Blackbox Exporter

 Each application will have its own documentation page describing: